-PHA will consider all credible evidence, including but not limited to, any record of arrests or convictions of all household members related to the use of illegal drugs or the abuse of alcohol, and any records or other
+PHA will consider all credible evidence, including but not limited to, any record of arrests or convictions of

 In making its decision to terminate the lease, PHA will consider alternatives and other factors.
 Upon consideration of such alternatives and factors PHA may, on a case-by-case basis, choose not to terminate the lease.